 In rural areas, many people were poor.
 In inner cities, over-worked factory workers lived in crowded and unsanitary tenements.
-But, in general, at the beginning of the century people in the U.S. were able to buy more than they had in previous decades.
-More farm products were available in the cities, and therefore these products were cheaper.
+But, in general, at the beginning of the century people in the US were able to buy more than they had in previous decades.
+More farm products were available in the cities.
 With the rise of industry had come an increase in the variety and abundance of goods.
 There were department stores and mail-order catalogs.
 Shopping by telephone had begun.
 Electricity was reaching more people in the cities, the electric light having the advantage of being without soot or the need to ventilate – while a few feared it, blaming it for fires, explosions and electrocutions, and some claimed that it caused freckles.
 There were electric trolley cars on which to ride to work or to stores or on Sunday outings.
 A Brooklyn baseball team acquired the name Dodgers from the ability of its fans to dodge trolley cars.

 City folks were enjoying more leisure.
 The middleclass had annual vacations, and many of them looked forward to going to a resort during the summer.
 On weekends they went to orchestral concerts in a park or city center.
 They went to vaudeville shows, to amusement parks or to a local baseball game.
 During the summer a family might go fishing or boating.
 Family picnics were also popular, as were community socials.